-In June 2009, the Habsburgs opened the refurbished the castle to the public as the first private museum in the country.
+In June 2009, the Habsburgs opened the refurbished castle to the public, as the first private museum in the country.
 In collaboration with Bran Village, “they presented a joint strategic concept to maintain their prominent role in the Romanian tourist circuit and safeguard the economic base in the region”.

 By the time we reached Braşov, it was after 3 p.m. and everyone was famished!
 Our drop-off point was Old Town Square, where there’s an abundance of cafés and restaurants.
 I accompanied others, and we picked an Italian restaurant, Dei Frati.
 They were fully booked.
 We didn’t want to waste time searching for another restaurant, so we settled for nearby Wagner’s Loft.

-The service was snail-pace slow, but the food was good.
+The restaurant was packed, and the service was snail-pace slow, but the food was good.
 After eating, we had only 30 minutes to explore Braşov – ha.
 It was frustrating, since everyone was interested in several places, including massive, imposing Black Church (Biserica Neagră), the largest Gothic church in Romania.

 “Braşov is fringed by the peaks of the Southern Carpathian Mountains and resplendent with gothic, baroque, and renaissance architecture, as well as a wealth of historical attractions.
 It’s one of the most visited places in Romania.”